lindzeyn/unix-deadlock-checker/README.md

 #### Checkpoint 4 (60 points)

-Steps 1-5, i.e., report whether a single deadlock has occurred or not occurred, print the process names and file names involved in that deadlock, kill any process involved in that deadlock, then repeat.
+Steps 1-5, i.e., report whether a single deadlock has occurred or not occurred, print the process names and `inodes` involved in that deadlock, kill any process involved in that deadlock, then repeat.

 #### Checkpoint 5 (70 points)